 Fake plastic trees are definitely not recyclable, and after a few holidays most will end up in a landfill only to sit there for the next thousand years.
 Real trees smell better, feel better, improve the air in your home and there are plenty of eco-friendly ways to dispose of them.
 Potted tree rental services are also becoming increasingly popular, where you get a living tree for the holiday period.

-Avoid single-use items when hosting parties, it might be convenient but it’s really harmful to the planet
+Avoid single-use items when enjoying a holiday meal, it might be convenient but it’s really harmful to the planet

-And finally, the holidays are a time to gather people together and eat!
-And, with all those meals comes a lot of excessive party waste.
-Plastic cups, plates, cutlery, straws etc might seem convenient, but most won’t or can’t be recycled.
-Is it really worth having them sit in landfills for hundreds of years to avoid taking a few minutes to wash dishes?
-Where possible keep it classy and avoid single-use plastics.
+And finally, one of the best parts of the holidays is all the delicious food.
+Plastic cups, plates, cutlery, straws, etc. might seem convenient when serving a holiday meal, but most won’t or can’t be recycled.
+Ask yourself: Is it really worth having them sit in landfills for hundreds of years to avoid taking a few minutes to wash dishes?

 Hate plastic pollution?
 Sign up to receive our newsletter to keep up to date with our campaign to end plastic waste right here at home.